The Ninth Wave by The Farm and Co3 Contemporary Dance. Photo by Jess Wyld.

 Black Cockatoo by Ensemble Theatre.
 Photo by Prudence Upton.

 Whoosh by Sensorium Theatre.
 Photo by Peter Foster.

 River Linked Live Virtual Concert.
 Photo by Abram Rasmussen Photography.

 HOTA Home of the Arts.
 Courtesy of venue.

 The Butch is Back by Reuben Kaye.
 Photo by Rebekah Ryan.

-Since 2003, PAC Australia has coordinated a national benchmarking exercise to collect vital data on services, activities, and employment conditions in performing arts centres across Australia.
+Since 2003, PAC Australia has coordinated a national benchmarking exercise every two years to collect vital data on services, activities, and employment conditions in performing arts centres across Australia.
 The data collected has become an important and powerful tool for planning, resourcing, and demonstrating the value of presenting organisations.